 Fire Hall Field Trip: We are excited to go to the Fire Hall on Wednesday.
 Please make sure your child is wearing appropriate footwear as we will be walking up to the hall rain or shine.
 There are also a few stations that will take place outside - so a jacket or sweater may also be needed.
 It's a wonderful field trip and we look forward to learning all about fire safety, which will include a few hands-on stations.

 Gum: At the beginning of the year the students were told that they were allowed to chew gum as long as they continued to respect our learning environment - meaning I did not want to find gum wrappers around the room or gum stuck to things.
 Unfortunately this week I have found both (gross!).
 The students know that gum is no longer allowed in our room until trust is built up again - they'll need to show me they are able to "take care of this place" (one of our classroom rules) before I allow gum back in.
-That being said, students are continuing to bring gum to school and chew it/leave garbage in the room.
 Please remind your child to not bring gum to school.
 Thank you for your support with this - I am not interested in scraping chewed gum off the floor.

 Spelling: Spelling groups will start on Tuesday.
-Students will bring home a coloured spelling list.
+Students will bring home a spelling list next week.
 Our first spelling test will take place Tuesday, October 14 (typically, tests will be on Mondays but next Monday is a holiday).
 We will be working with these new words this week, but they are also welcome to practice them at home if you have time:)

 Staff enjoyed an all-day conference up at Claremont on Monday this week.
 Our shortened week together was still full of learning and fun!
 This week we enjoyed the Terry Fox run on Thursday as well as our second SENCOTEN class.